mcthaydt/cabaret-ball/docs/general/SCENE_ORGANIZATION_GUIDE.md

 - `S_LandingParticlesSystem` (priority: 122) - Landing particle effects
 - `S_SpawnParticlesSystem` - Player spawn VFX
 - `S_GamepadVibrationSystem` - Haptic feedback for gamepad

 ---

+## Optional: M_GameplayInitializer (Testing Helper)

+**Purpose:** Ensures player spawns at `sp_default` when gameplay scenes are loaded directly (not through `M_SceneManager` transitions).

+**Use Cases:**
+- Running gameplay scenes directly in the editor (F6)
+- Unit/integration tests that load gameplay scenes directly
+- Initial game boot to a gameplay scene

+**Integration:**
+- Add as child of gameplay scene root (optional, not required for production)
+- Discovers `M_SpawnManager` via "spawn_manager" group
+- Only spawns if player is NOT already at spawn point (avoids double-spawn)
+- Some scenes like `gameplay_base.tscn` and `gameplay_exterior.tscn` include it for convenience

+**Note:** NOT required for normal gameplay - `M_SceneManager` handles spawning during scene transitions.
+This is purely a development convenience.

+---